 2- Share something if you like it.
 No really.
 No REALLY.
+NO.....REALLY.
 Most blogs don't have some fantastically huge readership that will make its every post go viral.
-Their creators are walking a fine line between promoting themselves on social media and trying to keep all their friends from unfriending the ever loving shit out of their face if they don't shut up about it.
+Their creators are walking a fine line between promoting themselves on social media and trying to keep all their friends from unfriending the ever loving shit out of their face if they don't knock it off.
 (I have three private messages in my Facebook inbox threatening me that if I don't turn down the volume on self-promotion, they'll unfriend me even though I am a font of witty and poignant insights, general hilarity, and spectacular cat memes).

-Even if you have a lot of overlap in your friends with the blogger, two things happen if you share it.
-One, you'll hit a few people the blogger can't.
-But the other is that a lot of people who might just ignore the bloggers self-promotion might give it a chance if they see you shared it as well.
-(No seriously, I've been told more than once: "I totally just ignore your posts, but then I saw that Mary liked it, and I decided to give you a shot."
-Thanks! ....I think...)
+The other is that a lot of people just ignore the bloggers self-promotion.
+Sometimes that's literally having them unfollowed or using an app like Social Media Manager that filters out certain posts, but even if people aren't using such blunt instruments, sometiems a creator's self promotion kind of....blends into the background. ("Oh there goes Chris again." *scroll wheel*) The simple act of resharing something can bring it back to someone's attention.
+(No seriously, I've been told more than once: "I totally just ignore your posts, but then I saw that Mary liked it, and I decided to give you a shot.")
 Some of my most successful posts happened after I did everything I could to promote them, they died down, and then ONE person shared them on G+ or FB and they took right off again.

 You may also have access to social media that the blogger does not.
 For example, I have no karma on Reddit, nor am I interested enough in Reddit to get any, but one of my Skyrim articles was put on Reddit by someone who does have karma and it got me an extra five hundred hits.
 (About three days worth of traffic at that time.)
 They may have never even heard of Bing or Digg.
-Being a bit of a pimp for the blog you want to support like takes about a minute, costs you nothing, and helps immeasurably.
+Being a bit of a cheer leader for the blog you want to support like takes about a minute, costs you nothing, and helps immeasurably.

-So don't worry so much if you can't bust out your credit card because you maxed it on groceries, don't think the blog is quite good enough to drop a movie's worth of scrill on, or just hate PayPal's douchecanoe policies enough that you can't bear the thought of them getting thirty cents of your donation.
+So don't worry so much if you can't bust out your credit card because you maxed it on groceries, don't think the blog is quite good enough to drop a movie's worth of scrill on, or just hate PayPal's problematic policies towards sex work enough that you can't bear the thought of them getting thirty cents of your donation.
 There are lots of other ways to help that won't part you with so much as a penny and take no more than a moment's effort.